vprusso/toqito/README.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-A detailed overview on how to contribute can be found in the [contributing guide](https://github.com/vprusso/toqito/blob/master/.github/CONTRIBUTING.md).
+A detailed overview of how to contribute can be found in the [contributing guide](https://github.com/vprusso/toqito/blob/master/.github/CONTRIBUTING.md).

 ## License